alykoshin/require-dir-all/README.md

 If you need to wait until the end of initialization of all the modules, using `async` (assuming each module's initialize method accepts callback as a parameter).

-Please, be aware, that the methods below applicable only
+Please, be aware, that the examples below iterates only files at top level (as there is no recursion)

 Require'd files `modules/module1.js` and  `modules/module2.js`